 - You have to use them to get value from them, you can’t just save them in your account for years into the future

-- You can’t use them for all hotels, just those where awards are priced at 50,000 points or less (you can’t take a certificate and add points to it to redeem for one of the most expensive properties).
+- You can’t use them for all hotels, just those where awards are priced at 50,000 points or less (actually, up to 65,000 points since you can top off certificates up to 15,000 points per night with additional points in your account).

 If you want to be technical about it there’s another edge case where these certificates are worth more like 200,000 point rather than 250,000 – if you were going to use them on a 5 night stay (as opposed to splitting them up into two or more shorter stays) then Marriott Bonvoy gives you ‘5th night free’ on points redemptions and that wouldn’t apply here.
 Whether you use 4 or 5 certificates at a 50,000 point per night hotel, you’re getting a stay that would have cost ‘just’ 200,000 points.
 That situation doesn’t apply to a 3- and 2-night stay, two 2- and a one-night stay, a 4- and 1-night stay, etc.

-My view is this is one of the really great initial bonuses we’ve seen if you have plans to travel even late in 2021.
+My view is this is one of the really great initial bonuses we’ve seen if you have plans to travel in the next year.
 Meanwhile the annual free night (which I value more than the card’s $95 annual fee) gives the card a long-term place in your wallet — and doubly so if you’re working towards Marriott status because of the annual elite nights as well.
-Chase let me know this is ‘last call’ for the offer, so apply soon.
+This is a limited-time offer.